outworkers/phantom/comparison.md

 }
 ```

-It's definitely more boilerplate than Quill, there's no doubt about that, however, this simple DSL can help us to great
+It's marginally more boilerplate than something like Quill, however, this simple DSL can help us to great
 things:

 - Control the name we want to use for our columns.
 Not the most interesting feature,
 but it helps avoid collisions with known Cassandra types.
-Currently this doesn't look possible in Quill.
+Quill also allows specifying a context
+ for its field name generation, so users can opt between `SnakeCase` or `CamelCase`.

 - Generate the CQL schema on the fly.
 Every phantom table has a `.create` method, that will yield a `CreateQuery`,
 where you can set the creation properties in minute details.
 The schema is then inferred from the DSL.